KaiHiwatari8/engl393spring2021/README.md

 9. Under the `Token`, clink `Copy` to copy the token to be used later.

 10. Go to `OAuth2` from the left pane.
 Under `Scopes`, check the `bot` scope.
+Then, scroll and select one set of permissions from the following:

+	Either

+	* Administrator

+	Or

+	* Read Message History

+	* Manage Roles

+	* View Channels

 	This will create an invitation link below the `scopes`.
 Click on this invitation link to invite the bot to your Discord guild.

   **Note:** If you want other people to add your bot to their servers, enable the `Public Bot` option.